Applications of ABA

 Recommended books/texts/links: Performance Management, Aubry Daniels

-Environment/Sustainability - Sustainability is defined as "overlapping of economic social and environmental systems that contribute to, and sustain, the quality of life in a community" (ABAI 2009 Blog).
+Sustainability is defined as "overlapping of economic social and environmental systems that contribute to, and sustain, the quality of life in a community" (ABAI 2009 Blog).
 Products concerned with changing consumer behavior are often the focus; increasing energy efficient products purchased, reducing energy consumption, and enhancing recycling domestic waste.

 The mission of the Behavior Analysis for Sustainable Societies (BASS) Special Interest Group is to advance applications of behavior analysis to environmental issues that contribute to the development of solutions to climate change, pollution, overconsumption of resources, and imbalances in environmental sustainability.
-Objectives include:

 - To encourage and support research that promotes the application of behavior analysis to green/environmental issues.